Stockfish (chess): Top Chess Engine Championship

-Stockfish is a TCEC multiple-time champion and the current leader in trophy count.
+Stockfish is the reigning TCEC champion and has won the competition 19 times.
 Ever since TCEC restarted in 2013, Stockfish has finished first or second in every season except one.
 Stockfish finished second in TCEC Season 4 and 5, with scores of 23–25 first against Houdini 3 and later against Komodo 1142 in the Superfinal event.
 Season 5 was notable for the winning Komodo team as they accepted the award posthumously for the program's creator Don Dailey, who succumbed to an illness during the final stage of the event.
 In his honor, the version of Stockfish that was released shortly after that season was named "Stockfish DD".

 On 30 May 2014, Stockfish 170514 (a development version of Stockfish 5 with tablebase support) convincingly won TCEC Season 6, scoring 35.5–28.5 against Komodo 7x in the Superfinal.
 Stockfish 5 was released the following day.
 In TCEC Season 7, Stockfish again made the Superfinal, but lost to Komodo with a score of 30.5–33.5.
 In TCEC Season 8, despite losses on time caused by buggy code, Stockfish nevertheless qualified once more for the Superfinal, but lost 46.5–53.5 to Komodo.
 In Season 9, Stockfish defeated Houdini 5 with a score of 54.5–45.5.